 These fish are now frequently found outside of their native habitats as a result of accidental release from fish farms or for purposeful introduction to regions outside the native range.
-They can become invasive very quickly in the wild, since they are so predatory and feed mostly on smaller native fish.
+They can become invasive very quickly in the wild since they are so predatory and feed mostly on smaller native fish.

 Peacock Bass Tank Size

 Peacock bass need quite a bit of space in order to handle their naturally territorial, aggressive behaviors.
-They also grow quite large, and will need this space in order to coexist peacefully with other species.
+They also grow quite large and will need this space in order to coexist peacefully with other species.
 Only keep peacock bass in indoor tanks when they are juveniles, and try to select an aquarium of at least 70 gallons.
-This will keep them comfortable as adults, although juvenile and fingerlings may be okay in tanks around 30 gallons in size.
+This will keep them comfortable as adults, although juveniles and fingerlings may be okay in tanks around 30 gallons in size.